Assets network considerations

 Ensure that you include the following in your network diagram:

-- Uplink to the internet from the corporate network and the AEM environment
+- Uplink to the internet from the corporate network and the Experience Manager environment.

-- Define simultaneous consumers of the AEM network interface
+- Define simultaneous consumers of the Experience Manager network interface.

 Connectivity from the client device to the corporate network